VHS Revival delves into the murky recesses of censorship hysteria

 A Necessary Act or an Act of Necessity?

-Trawling through the 72 banned movies that qualified for the Video Nasties list, it’s hard to justify the hysteria surrounding censorship beyond its obvious political purpose.
-Governments have been unearthing excuses to strip us of our civil liberties ever since beheading went out of fashion – and yes, I see the irony in that statement.
+Trawling through the 72 banned movies that qualified for the video nasties list, it’s hard to justify the hysteria surrounding censorship beyond its obvious political purpose.
+Governments have been unearthing excuses to strip us of our civil liberties ever since beheading went out of fashion — and yes, I see the irony in that statement.

-Video Nasties were a very timely and convenient pawn in modern politics, and the whole scandal was one of the first examples of how the modern media can be utilised to create the kind of hysteria that leaves societies powerless and willing to swallow any old rhetoric.
+Video nasties were a very timely and convenient pawn in modern politics, and the whole scandal was one of the first examples of how the modern media can be utilised to create the kind of hysteria that leaves society powerless and willing to swallow any old rhetoric.
 While third world countries are oppressed and thousands of civilians are murdered for the sake of democracy, low-budget artists are hauled into the courts and demonised, victims to the kind of hypocrisy that is used to conquer nations.